FelicityAmiao/Gradle-builds-Java-projects-2019-7-12-8-47-48-372/README.md

 3. Use Gradle run automatic test	//gradle test
 4. Use Gradle to add ideaplug-in, and generate Intellj Idea project files	//gradle idea
 5. Use Gradle to run program to output "This is a Gradle Project" to command line	//gradle run
-6. Add Mockito dependence and simply use Mockito in test method to get test passed
+6. Add Mockito dependence and simply use Mockito in test method to get test passed 	//gradle cleanIdea and gradle idea
 ```
     @Test
     public void testMockClass() throws Exception {